 - Select the Search icon in the taskbar, type control panel in the search box, and then select Control Panel. - Select Hardware and Sound, and then select Sound.

 Audio settings

-Your computer might include an enhanced sound system by Bang & Olufsen, B&O Play, or another provider.
-As a result, your computer might include advanced audio features that can be controlled through an audio control panel specific to your sound system.
+Your computer might include an advanced sound system by HyperX or Poly Studio.
+As a result, your computer might include advanced audio features that you can control through myHP Audio Control.